shalvah/TheCensorshipAPI/resources/docs/groups/services.md

 Services provided by this API.

-## Highlight bad words in a text.
+## Highlight bad words in texts.

-Given some text, this endpoint will highlight any bad words in it, surrounding them with `<em></em>` HTML tags.
+This endpoint will highlight any bad words in the provided texts, surrounding them with `<em></em>` HTML tags.

 > Example request: